-We do not make offers after 30 September, so applicants who become entitled to a place following an amendment after that, can only be given a deferred place for the following academic year.
+We do not make offers after the third week of trimester, so applicants who become entitled to a place following an amendment after that, can only be given a deferred place for the following academic year.

 It is very rare, but occasionally results are downgraded.
 If this means that you no longer qualify for the course you have accepted your application will have to be reviewed.